WarpWing/Sidekick/README.md

 ## Commands

-- `/gather host event location hours` — schedule an event and open RSVPs
+- `/gather host event location hours`: schedule an event and open RSVPs
-- `/cancel message_id` — cancel an event (host or admin only)
+- `/cancel message_id`: cancel an event (host or admin only)
-- `/help` — what the bot does
+- `/help`: what the bot does

 To get a message ID for `/cancel`: enable Developer Mode (User Settings -> Advanced -> Developer Mode), then right-click the event message